monarch-initiative/SvAnna/docs/tutorial.rst

 inversions and balanced translocations or genomic imbalances (insertions and deletions), often referred to as copy number variants (CNVs).

-svanna is intended to be used to annotate and interpret VCF files representing the results of long-read genome sequencing using approaches for calling SVs.
+SvAnna is intended to be used to annotate and interpret VCF files representing the results of long-read genome sequencing using approaches for calling SVs.
 SvAnna was specifically designed for VCF files produced by long-read sequencing variant callers such as `pbsv <https://github.com/PacificBiosciences/pbsv>`_ or
 `sniffles <https://github.com/fritzsedlazeck/Sniffles>`_.

 This tutorial intends to be a start-to-finish example.
 Before you begin the tutorial, follow the instructions in :ref:`rstsetup` to setup SvAnna on your system.
-Make sure you have downloaded or created the SvAnna database files and set the mandatory entries in the `svanna-config.yml` file.
+Make sure you have downloaded or created the SvAnna database files and set the mandatory entries in the ``svanna-config.yml`` file.

 Input (1): A structural variant VCF file